Frequently Asked Questions (FAQ)

 Steps to Convert:

-1. Identify the UTC offset of both locations.
+1. Identify the UTC offset of both locations (see offsets table).

 2. Add or subtract the differences (e.g., UTC+2 to UTC-5 = 7-hour difference).